Zillion01/jpfaq/README.md

 # jpfaq
-Easy Frequently Asked Questions (FAQ) plugin for TYPO3.
-With categories and on-the-fly search.
+Frequently Asked Questions (FAQ) or definitions plugin with rich text answers and / or tt_content IRRE answers.
+Optional categories and searchform.

-For TYPO3 6.2 - 8.4
+For TYPO3 6.2 - 8.5

-Note!
-If you use TYPO3 8.4.0 and you want to use jpFAQ categories, apply this core patch https://forge.typo3.org/issues/78428